ground-creative/docker-nginx-proxy/README.md

-# Docker Nginx SSL Proxy
+# Docker Nginx Proxy With SSL Layer

 This is a docker container to use nginx as a proxy to various other docker containers not visible to the public.